kamurtiveena/Hire-the-Perfect-Candidate/README.md

 * Dataset is provided(taken from HackerEarth challenge) that contains the resumes of various candidates, and job description for Machine Learning Engineer.
 The responsibility is to determine the percentage that a candidate fits the job role based on the job description.

 ### Data Description
 * Dataset is taken from HackerEarth Machine Learning Challenge([A Perfect Fit](https://www.hackerearth.com/challenges/competitive/hackerearth-machine-learning-challenge-resume-shortlisting/)).
+Use this link to get the dataset.
 * The dataset folder contains the following files:
     *  train.csv: 90 x 2
     *  trainResumes(a folder): 90 resumes that you must use for training your model